himanshu2752/Academic_Projects/README.md

 #AcademicProjects at UTD

+- ###Projects involving advance implementation of data structures are in "Implementation of Data Strucutres and Algorithms" folder.

-Projects involving algorithm analysis and data structures implementation are in "AcademicProjects_BasicAlgorithms" folder.
+- ###Projects involving algorithm analysis and data structures implementation are in "AcademicProjects_BasicAlgorithms" folder.

-Project on database is in "Database Design" folder.
+- ###Project on database is in "Database Design" folder.